 Mahiuddin Khasru, sub-regional head at Asus, said that the market is definitely heading south as consumer confidence remains low.
 “Even though our year-on-year growth for the PC segment is flat, the gaming machines are growing fast — between 20 and 25 per cent,” he said.

-But for Dell, the UAE market is growing 10 per cent year on year.
+, the UAE market is growing 10 per cent year on year.
 “Overall, the industry decline has gotten slower this year.
 We expect the market to have bottomed out and see a rise in PC sales from next year.
-The growth will come from certain segments such as ultrathin laptops, PCs with detachable keyboards and gaming machines,” said Rajat Rallan, cycle strategist (consumer) — MEA, brand and category management at Dell.
+The growth will come from certain segments such as ultrathin laptops, PCs with detachable keyboards and gaming machines,” said Rajat Rallan, cycle strategist (consumer) — MEA, brand and category management at Dell

 Next year, he said the market is expected to improve as the gaming segment is expected to see further growth.